White flower and a note to forgive yourself

 God gave us a tongue to praise and serve Him.
 It is up to us to use it well.
 If we don’t want to get into trouble, we need to control our tongues.
 If not, our tongues will control us.

-“but no one can tame the tongue.
+“But no one can tame the tongue.
 It is restless and evil, full of deadly poison.
 Sometimes it praises our Lord and Father, and sometimes it curses those who have been made in the image of God.”

 James 3:8-9 (NLT)